-I know, O Lord, that your rules are righteous, and that in faithfulness you have afflicted me.
-Let your steadfast love comfort me according to your promise to your servant. (vv.
-75-76)
+I know, O Lord, that your rules are righteous, and that in faithfulness you have afflicted me. (vv.
+75)

 The Psalmist was praising God’s faithfulness in his affliction, not for rescuing him from it but for bringing it into his life.
 The Lord alone is the source of life, and affliction is his means of stripping us of false security, driving us into a deeper dependency and hope in Christ.
 Affliction drives us to the Word of God and enhances truths within it that we may not have been able to see as clearly before.

 No, God’s Word hasn’t changed, but suffering has a way of changing the lens through which we look at it.
 Therefore, out of God’s love for us, he allows and even ordains what is necessary in our lives for the purpose of drawing us into his presence, training us in righteousness, and then comforting us in the very affliction that drove us there in the first place.

 In affliction, the Lord displays his glory to those around us.

 Lastly, as the Psalmist reminds us, our trials are never just about us.
 When we anchor ourselves in his truth and hope in God’s Word amidst painful trials, it gives encouragement and strength to the body of Christ and is a witness to those who have not yet grasped the hope of gospel.
 This truth can lift our eyes above our circumstances, encouraging us that our lives are not just about us, but are being used as an incredible part of God’s redemptive story.